 When is a company required to meet its conditions?

-The NEB is responsible for verifying and enforcing compliance with its project requirements.
+The CER is responsible for verifying compliance with its project requirements.
 It does this through:

 - management system audits